westerndigitalcorporation/zonedstorage.io/docs/linux/fs.md

 ### Usage Example with a NVMe ZNS SSD

-Unlike SMR hard-disks, the kernel does not select by default the *mq-deadline* block IO scheduler block devices representing NVMe ZNS namespaces.
-To ensure that the regular write operations used by *f2fs* are delivered to the device in sequential order, the IO scheduler fo the NVMe ZNS namespace device must be set to *mq-deadline*.
+Unlike SMR hard-disks, the kernel does not select by default the *mq-deadline* block IO scheduler for block devices representing NVMe zoned namespaces.
+To ensure that the regular write operations used by *f2fs* are delivered to the device in sequential order, the IO scheduler for the NVMe zoned namespace block device must be set to *mq-deadline*.
 This is done with the following command.

 ```plaintext
 # echo mq-deadline > /sys/block/nvme1n1/queue/scheduler
 ```

-Where /dev/nvme1n1 is the zoned namespace that will be used for the *f2fs* volume.
+Where /dev/nvme1n1 is the block device file of the zoned namespace that will be used for the *f2fs* volume.
 Using this namespace, a multi-device *f2fs* volume using an additional regular block device (`/dev/nvme0n1` in the following example) can be formatted using the *-c* option of *mkfs.f2fs*, as shown in the following example.

 ```plaintext
 # mkfs.f2fs -f -m -c /dev/nvme1n1 /dev/nvme0n1